A Floer fundamental group: Introduction

-The role and the control of the contributions of the multiplicities in general is a deep and intriguing question.
-The following result offers a first and very basic constraint on the multiplicities, namely that $\nu_{J}(\star)$ cannot be the only contribution~: \begin{theorem} Let $(M,\omega)$ be a monotone symplectic manifold.
+The role and the control of the contributions of the multiplicities in general is a deep and intriguing question, closely related to the estimation of the minimal number of periodic orbits.

+The following theorem ensures the existence of at least one Hamiltonian periodic orbit with Conley-Zehnder index $1-n$ and non vanishing multiplicity provided the fundamental group is non trivial~:

+\begin{theorem} Let $(M,\omega)$ be a monotone symplectic manifold.
 Suppose $\pi_{1}(M)\neq\{1\}$.
 Then every non degenerate Hamiltonian function has to have at least one contractible $1$-periodic orbit of Conley Zehnder index $1-n$.
-Moreover, for a generic choice of eventually time dependent almost complex structure, at least one such orbit has non vanishing multiplicity. \end{theorem} Although this result is far from optimal, and much more elaborated results in the direction of estimating the number of real periodic orbits appeared recently (see next paragraph), we find the proof worth mentioning since it is essentially geometric (instead of algebraic) and derives from the same idea that underlies the main construction, namely that $1$ dimensional moduli spaces do contain information that the homology does not catch.
-Moreover, the orbit it exhibits has explicitly non vanishing multiplicity, which is strongly expected but not immediately obvious in other constructions.
+Moreover, for a generic choice of possibly time dependent almost complex structure, at least one such orbit has non vanishing multiplicity. \end{theorem}

+In particular, this result provides at least one index $1-n$ orbit even if the first homology group of the manifold vanishes, provided the fundamental group is non trivial.

+One interesting feature of this theorem is that its proof is essentially geometric, where the usual Floer technics are rather algebraic~: it comes down to patching suspensions of $1$-dimensional moduli spaces side to side to form a disc.
+In this sense, although theorem \ref{thm:RoughAtLeastOneOrbit} is not strictly speaking a corollary of the Floer interpretation of the fundamental group given in this paper, it derives from the same principal idea, namely that $1$-dimensional moduli spaces do contain information that the homology does not catch.

+Moreover, the orbit exhibited in this statement has explicitly non vanishing multiplicity, while this is not immediately obvious in other constructions that provide lower bounds on the number of periodic orbits.